ovac/idoc/README.md

     /**
      * @pathParam location_id required The id of the location.
      * @queryParam user_id required The id of the user.
 Example: me
-     * @queryParam page required The page number.
+     * @queryParam page required The page integer.
 Example: 4
      * @bodyParam user_id int required The id of the user.
 Example: 9
      * @bodyParam room_id string The id of the room.
      * @bodyParam forever boolean Whether to ban the user forever.
 Example: false